These Christmas Wishes to you from me!

 National Treasure Tasha Tudor's

-very first published story
+very first published story:

+Its breviary tells: Pumpkin Moonshine is a short little tale of Tudor's niece Sylvie Ann as she goes out to select a big pumpkin for Halloween.
+Sylvie Ann and her little dog, Wiggy, climb a hill to the cornfield where the pumpkins are growing.
 They find a big one and start to roll it home as if it were a big snow-ball.
 As they head back down the hill the pumpkin gets away from them and speeds into the farmyard scaring some goats, chickens, and geese and finally, bumps into the hired hand causing him to spill a bucket of whitewash.
 Finally, Sylvie Ann's grandfather, who you can tell by his style of dress is a New England gentleman farmer, helps her carve the pumpkin into

 a "Pumpkin Moonshine",